-After receiving the Case, the Teams have one week to ask for clarifications on the Case (via email to dataprotectionmoot.id@univie.ac.at (see timeline in point 3.)
-Each team is limited to three questions.

-The Directors reply to each question by sending the questions with a reply to each team of the same role.
+After receiving the Case, the Teams have up to one week to ask for clarifications on the Case (via email to dataprotectionmoot.id@univie.ac.at) (see timeline in point 3.)
+Each Team can ask up to three questions.
+The Directors reply to each question by sending the questions with a reply to each Team of the same role.